GreyKeenan/dukesup/index.md

 When you pick up a DUKE, you do not *have* to replace it.
 If you leave it empty by the end of your turn, it is treated just as if the opponent took it.
-The DUKE cannot be replaced on a later turn, and if you leave both DUKES empty, you must flip up your CASTLE *at the start of your next turn.*
+The DUKE cannot be replaced on a later turn, and if you leave both DUKES empty, you must flip up your FIEF *at the start of your next turn.*

-Finally, each turn, if your CASTLE is face-up and you have no DUKES, you may add back a single DUKE.
+Finally, each turn, if your FIEF is face-up and you have no DUKES, you may add back a single DUKE.
-You cannot add back both of your DUKES, and you cannot add new DUKES when your CASTLE is face-up.
+You cannot add back both of your DUKES, and you cannot add new DUKES when your FIEF is face-up.

-You are not allowed to exchange your CASTLE.
+You are not allowed to exchange your FIEF.

 Discarding